-FUN FACT: This car is named after Mount Harvard, the third highest peak in the American Rocky Mountains, which is located southeast of Aspen, Colorado.
+FUN FACT: This car is the namesake of Mount Harvard, the third highest peak in the American Rocky Mountains, which is southeast of Aspen, Colorado.
 The mountain itself is named for Harvard University and an adjacent peak is named Mount Yale.

-COMPARE ME WITH: Similar car “Inglehome,” which retains its older-style open observation platform.
-The “Mt Harvard” was built with an open platform but was modernized with an enclosed rear end during the 1940s.
+COMPARE ME WITH: Similar car “Inglehome,” which retains the older-style open observation platform that “Mt Harvard” had when it was new.

 Year Built: 1923

 Description: Heavyweight Sleeper/Solarium/Lounge

 Condition: Complete / undergoing restoration / operational

 c1939-1961 – Chicago Milwaukee St. Paul & Pacific

 1961-1971 – Wabash Frisco & Pacific Association, St. Louis, MO

 1971-1973 – Privately owned, Fond du Lac, WI